Homeschooling in Montgomery County

 Maryland Autism Waiver.
 Homeschool students in Maryland are not eligible for an autism waiver.
 To qualify, a school-age child must have an Individualized Education Program (IEP) with 15 hours of special education and related services, making homeschooled students ineligible.
 The Maryland Autism Waiver Program provides services to families with an autistic child who is at risk of being institutionalized.
 Waiver services include therapeutic integration, intensive individual support services, and respite care.
 Given that there’s a long waitlist — currently about eight years — homeschool families are encouraged to register now and see what their circumstances are once their child gets to the top of the list.

 While there is no legal right to services when a parent withdraws a child from public school, a local school system may choose to offer some services.
 MCPS provides eligible homeschooled students with a modified IEP offering speech and language related services.
-MCPS will also provide a 165-minute case management consultation if the parents wish to access county or state-wide assessments.
+MCPS will also provide a 15-minute case management consultation if the parents wish to access county or state-wide assessments.
+This practice is subject to change as the Maryland State Department of Education brings new and updated decisions.
 Contact your local school for more information.

 High school diplomas.
-Maryland law allows students to meet their education requirements through home instruction; however, they will not receive a Maryland high school diploma upon the completion of a home instruction program.
-Students may choose to pursue a diploma by taking the GED test.
+While Maryland law allows students to meet their education requirements through home instruction, these students do not earn a Maryland high school diploma for completing a home instruction program.
+However, students can pursue a state-issued diploma by taking the GED test.
+Individuals who pass all four modules of the GED test are awarded a Maryland High School Diploma.

 Local In-Person Resources